galterdatalab/foundations-genomebrowsers/Excercise2-AddRegulationTracks.md

 # Adding tracks to the view
 It's easy to add new tracks to each browser's view.
 The most difficult part is knowing which tracks have the information you want to see.
 ## Adding regulation tracks in UCSC
 There are several regulatory regions available in the set tracks for UCSC.
-Data from the ENCODE project are featured, with H3K27Ac shown by default.
+Data from the ENCODE project are featured, with ENCODE cCREs and layered H3K27Ac shown by default.
 You can add more, though.
 * Go down to the set of track selection panels, and under Regulatory, click on the name "ENCODE Regulation".
   * Any set of tracks that has a folder next to it will have multiple tracks that may or may not show in the browser's default view.
 By clicking on the track name, you can add more.
 * Add the methylation tracks (and any others you're interested in), then click the "Refresh" button in the blue ribbon header for the track set.
 The browser will refresh.